sagemath/trac_to_gh/Issue 3550.md

 # Issue 3550: notebook -- make saving and loading state of the notebook vastly faster and scale better

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3550

 Original creator: was